We Analyzed the Future Direction of The Procter & Gamble Company (PG), Here is What We Found

 PG’s Market Performance

-PG stocks went down by -1.14% for the week, with a monthly drop of -3.54% and a quarterly performance of 0.39%, while its annual performance rate touched 13.05%.
-The volatility ratio for the week stands at 1.18% while the volatility levels for the past 30 days are set at 1.28% for The Procter & Gamble Company.
-The simple moving average for the period of the last 20 days is -1.41% for PG stocks with a simple moving average of -1.77% for the last 200 days.
+PG stocks went up by 2.19% for the week, with a monthly drop of -2.32% and a quarterly performance of -0.39%, while its annual performance rate touched 14.45%.
+The volatility ratio for the week stands at 0.94% while the volatility levels for the past 30 days are set at 1.30% for The Procter & Gamble Company.
+The simple moving average for the period of the last 20 days is 0.49% for PG stocks with a simple moving average of -0.39% for the last 200 days.

 Analysts’ Opinion of PG

-Many brokerage firms have already submitted their reports for PG stocks, with Citigroup repeating the rating for PG by listing it as a “Neutral.”
-The predicted price for PG in the upcoming period, according to Citigroup is $150 based on the research report published on April 21st of the current year 2021.
+Many brokerage firms have already submitted their reports for PG stocks, with UBS repeating the rating for PG by listing it as a “Neutral.”
+The predicted price for PG in the upcoming period, according to UBS is $138 based on the research report published on June 24th of the current year 2021.

-Stifel, on the other hand, stated in their research note that they expect to see PG reach a price target of $141.
-The rating they have provided for PG stocks is “Hold” according to the report published on January 28th, 2021.
+Citigroup, on the other hand, stated in their research note that they expect to see PG reach a price target of $150, previously predicting the price at $165.
+The rating they have provided for PG stocks is “Neutral” according to the report published on April 21st, 2021.

-Bernstein gave a rating of “Mkt Perform” to PG, setting the target price at $149 in the report published on January 20th of the current year.
+Stifel gave a rating of “Hold” to PG, setting the target price at $141 in the report published on January 28th of the current year.

-During the last 5 trading sessions, PG fell by -1.14%, which changed the moving average for the period of 200-days by -3.72% in comparison to the 20-day moving average, which settled at $134.79.
-In addition, The Procter & Gamble Company saw -4.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PG rose by +2.19%, which changed the moving average for the period of 200-days by -2.34% in comparison to the 20-day moving average, which settled at $134.26.
+In addition, The Procter & Gamble Company saw -3.03% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading